Analysis | What you need to know from Tuesday’s White House coronavirus briefing

 There are reasons to be critical of the WHO’s repetition early on of the Chinese government’s communications about the novel coronavirus, like saying there’s no evidence yet of human-to-human transmission.
-But President Trump was also giving China the benefit of the doubt at the same time, praising it for transparency — despite the fact that his intelligence agencies and advisers were warning that the virus was far more serious than China’s government was letting on.
+But Trump was also giving China the benefit of the doubt at the same time, praising it for transparency — despite the fact that his intelligence agencies and advisers were warning that the virus was far more serious than China’s government was letting on.

 Trump also accused the WHO — often with exaggerated claims — of not getting into China soon enough to examine the virus or declaring a public health emergency soon enough.
 (Trump was also accused of not declaring a national health emergency soon enough.)

 It’s hard to assess with any finality how the WHO performed on advising the world on the coronavirus, because we are in the middle of the pandemic.
-Public health analysts have questioned whether now is the time battle with the WHO over this, let alone cut its funding.
+Public health analysts have questioned whether now is the time to battle with the WHO over this, let alone cut its funding.
 The United States is the largest funder of the WHO, and its leaders have implicitly accused Trump of politicizing the virus, memorably by saying that doing so could lead to “many more body bags.”

 When Trump first floated cutting WHO funding last week, he acknowledged it might not be the best thing to do in a pandemic.
 But on Tuesday, he displayed no such hesitation.

-Trump has reached frequently for people and organizations other than himself to blame for the U.S. response to coronavirus.
+Trump has reached frequently for people and organizations other than himself to blame for the U.S. response to the novel coronavirus.
 His comments Tuesday about the WHO fit that pattern: “Many countries said, we’re going to listen to the WHO, and they have problems, the likes of which they cannot believe,” Trump said.

 2. Trump backs down on his ‘absolute’ authority to open the economy

-On Monday, Trump insisted he alone can reopen the economy even though it’s governors who shut their states down with stay-at-home orders.
+On Monday, Trump insisted he alone can reopen the economy even though it’s governors who shut down their states with stay-at-home orders.
 There is no such authority granted to presidents in the Constitution.

-New York Gov. Andrew M. Cuomo (D) said Tuesday he would challenge any such attempts by the federal government to preemptively reopen in court, if necessary.
+New York Gov. Andrew M. Cuomo (D) said Tuesday he would challenge in court any such attempts by the federal government to preemptively reopen.
 And after a day of criticism from politicians, even some Republicans, and constitutional experts, Trump was more circumspect.

 He announced that “plans to reopen the country are close to being finalized” and that the White House would soon share details after talking with governors this week.
 That sounds very federal-government-centric.
 But read the next part closely:

-“I will be speaking to all 50 governors very shortly and I will then be authorizing each individual governor of each individual state to implement a reopening and a very powerful reopening plan of their state at a time and in a manner as most appropriate.”
+“I will be speaking to all 50 governors very shortly, and I will then be authorizing each individual governor of each individual state to implement a reopening and a very powerful reopening plan of their state at a time and in a manner as most appropriate.”

 In other words: It sounds like he wants to play more of a consulting role with the states, helping them decide when to reopen their economies by “authorizing” governors to make their own decisions.

-(While Trump was speaking, The Post reported a strategy is being developed by the CDC and Federal Emergency Management Agency to reopen parts of the country.)
+(While Trump was speaking, The Washington Post reported that a strategy is being developed by the CDC and Federal Emergency Management Agency to reopen parts of the country.)

-When a reporter asked Trump whether he’d consider taking away states’ federal funding if governors didn’t listen to his advice, Trump did not say he would.
+When a reporter asked Trump whether he would consider taking away states’ federal funding if governors didn’t listen to his advice, Trump did not say he would.
 He also did not repeat Monday’s claim that he has the authority to force governors to send people back to work.

-Instead, he offered various admonitions about how governors would work with him on his time table.
-He mentioned how much the government is helping states getting medical equipment and said: “The governors will be very, very respectful of the presidency.”
+Instead, he offered various admonitions about how governors would work with him on his timetable.
+He mentioned how much the government is helping states with medical equipment and said: “The governors will be very, very respectful of the presidency.”

 And he ended his briefing by saying: “The governors are going to do a good job.
 And if they don’t do a good job, we’re going to come down on them very hard.
 We’ll have no other choice.”